-Built in 1957-61 as a municipal cultural centre, the Reuchlinhaus presents itself in the clean lines of the International Style.
+The Reuchlinhaus is a masterwork of post-war German architecture of architect Manfred Lehmbruck (1913-1993).
+Built in 1957-61 as a municipal cultural centre, it presents itself in the clean lines of the International Style.
 The Reuchlinhaus is home to the Jewellery Museum, the largest collection of jewellery-art in Europe, and the Kunstverein Pforzheim, a non-profit gallery for contemporary art.
 It takes its name in honour of one of the city's most famous figure, the scholar, writer and lawyer Johannes Reuchlin (1455-1522).

-Contributors: Yvonne Dröge Wendel, Makan Fofana in collaboration with Yasemine Keskintepe, Charlotte Rohde for Perrot Turmuhren with Helios Sonnenuhren, buro Belén for La Biosthétique, Nanna Doll for Forestadent, Mo Langmuir & STRL with Geomancy Group Pforzheim, Meyers & Fügmann with Nähcafé
+Contributors: Yvonne Dröge Wendel, Makan Fofana in collaboration with Yasemine Keskintepe, Charlotte Rohde for Perrot, buro Belén for La Biosthétique, Mo Langmuir & \STRL with Geomancy Group Pforzheim, Meyers & Fügmann with Nähcafé

-Matthäuskirche Pforzheim Oosstraße 1 in 75179 Pforzheim
+Matthäuskirche Pforzheim Oosstrage 1 in 75179 Pforzheim

-Matthäuskirche is a Protestant church located in Arlinger Pforzheim.
+The Matthäuskirche is a Protestant church located in Arlinger Pforzheim.
 The church is one of the most important new church buildings of post-war modernism.
 The square shaped stones with octagonal recesses are made from the rubble of Pforzheim, which was almost completely destroyed on the 23rd of February in 1945 during WWII.
 It was the model for numerous post-war church buildings, the most famous being the Kaiser Wilhelm Memorial Church in Berlin.

-Contributors: Henriette Waal, Amalia Shem Tov, Anthea Oestreicher, Jan Schulz, Moreno Schweikle, Spazio Cura, Studio ThusThat for Heimerle + Meule, Josse Pyl, Open for Maintenance
+Contributors: Henriette Waal, Amalia Shem Tov, Anthea Oestreicher, Jan Schulz, Moreno Schweikle, Spazio Cura, Studio ThusThat for Heimerle + Meule, Studio Basse Stittgen

-Forum König-Karls-Bad Bad Wildbad König-Karl-Strake in 75323 Bad Wildbad
+Forum König-Karls-Bad Bad Wildbad König-Karl-Straße in 75323 Bad Wildbad